MBalcha/Data-Science-Capstone-Project/README.md

 # Data-Science-Capstone-Project
-A final capstone project completed as part of a training  PG program in Data Science
+A final capstone project completed as part of a Data Science training program.